rewlf2/magica_phaser_template/README.md

 `locahost:7777`

 You may change the configuration in server.js and related client-side script (example in /src/states/Test.js) to change it.
-You must also change the PORT variable in `npm start` to match the new port number.
+You must also change the PORT variable in `npm start` inside [package.json] to match the new port number.

 Check function getMysqlCon() in server.js for configuration on connection to MySQL database.